Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-You can set up an RSS feeds list that allows readers to subscribe to specific categories …
+You can publish an RSS feeds page that allows your readers to subscribe only to content in the categories they are interested in …

-All you need to do is link an icon like the one shown below to the URL of your category feed and then create a table or a list of all feeds on a new page …
+Link an icon to each feed URL and then create a table or a list of all individual feeds on a separate page …

 RSS graphic

-You can customize RSS in several different ways, such as adding images to feeds, ads, etc. Some of these feed customizations require code editing skills.
+Feeds can be customized in various different ways, such as adding images to feeds, ads, etc. Some of these feed customizations require editing code.

-WordPress allows you to configure several feed types that do not require code editing skills.
-Here are some examples of custom feed formats you can create …
+WordPress allows you to configure different feed types that do not require touching code.
+For example, the table below shows some of the kinds of custom feed formats you can display …

-Different Feed Types You Can Create With WordPress RSS
+Different Custom Feeds You Can Create Using WordPress RSS

-For your convenience, here are the different feed types, descriptions, and feed examples listed above:
+Below are the different feed types, descriptions, and feed examples shown above:

 • Feed Type: All Posts